Esri/raster-functions/README.md

 # ArcGIS Raster Functions

-This repository houses *raster function templates* (as .rft.xml files) that chain multiple *raster functions* to describe a powerful image processing operation.
-Templates can be very easily applied on single raster dataset, a mosaic dataset, or an image service to enable on-the-fly processing.
-This repository also contains *raster functions* written in Python that extend the image processing capabilities of ArcGIS.
+This repository houses modern image processing and analytic tools called **raster functions**.
+Raster functions are *lightweight* and process only the pixels visible on your screen, in memory, without creating intermediate files.
+They are *powerful* because you can chain them together and apply them on huge rasters and mosaics on the fly.

+In this repository, you will find useful **function chains** (*.rft.xml) created by the Esri community.
+You can create custom raster functions in Python that work seamlessly with the several dozen functions that ship with ArcGIS.

-Jump to the [Resources](https://github.com/ArcGIS/raster-functions/blob/master/README.md#resources) section for links to pages that elaborate on these concepts.
+Jump to the [Resources](https://github.com/ArcGIS/raster-functions/blob/master/README.md#resources) section for links to pages that elaborate on creating function chains and customized functions.

 ## Requirements

 * ArcGIS 10.3 Pre-release (or higher)
-* Python 2.7 or above (if you plan to modify or create Python raster functions)
+* Python 2.7

 ## Resources